Spartan859/mcbot/README.md

 - `/msg <bot> tree start`: The bot will turn on the tree factory by activating the lever, then plant trees continuously.
 - `/msg <bot> tree stop`: The bot will turn off the tree factory and stand by(Implement later with FSM).

+### sleep
+- `/msg <bot> sleep`: The bot will automatically find a bed which can be reached without digging or building and sleep.
+Will wake up on other tasks.

 ## Contributing

 PRs are welcome.